 - Use proper hand signals to signal boat operator.

 - Do not ski at night or in restricted areas.

 - Learn to swim!
-Click here to learn how to enroll in Grand Prairie Aquatics swim lessons.
+Enroll in Grand Prairie Aquatics swim lessons.

 - Stop water skiing or swimming as you see or hear a storm.
 Heavy rains can make certain areas dangerous.